 10. Maintain good health.
 If your health is impaired, your career will be threatened.
 Exercise regularly.
 Avoid the use of toxic artist materials, as well as toxic environments and relationships.
 You may frequently be tempted to work long hours in your studio and neglect your nutritional needs.
 Have plenty of healthy snacks, fresh fruits and vegetables and clean drinking water close at hand.
 Take stretching breaks throughout the day.

-Renee Phillips, known as The Artrepreneur Coach, provides life/career guidance for creative individuals in private consultations and group programs.
+Written by Renee Phillips, known as The Artrepreneur Coach, provides life/career guidance for creative individuals in private consultations and group programs.
 She is also founder and Director of Manhattan Arts International and the author of several books.
 This article contains excerpts from her next book that will include 365 Power Keys like these.
 For more information about Renée visit her website.